MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-diagnose-ui-delays-caused-by-extensions.md

 ## Examining the activity log to get the delay ID

 As mentioned earlier, you can find the activity log at `%APPDATA%\Microsoft\VisualStudio\<vs_instance_id>\ActivityLog.xml`.
 Every time Visual Studio detects an extension UI delay, it writes a node to the activity log with `UIDelayNotifications` as the source.
-This node contains 4 pieces of information about the UI delay:
+This node contains four pieces of information about the UI delay:

 - The UI delay ID, a sequential number that uniquely identifies a UI delay in a VS session
 - The session ID, which uniquely identifies your Visual Studio session from start to close
 - Whether or not a notification was shown for the UI delay